 Then it snowballed.

 Angela: “How about Northern Lite?
 They’ve got fresh digs in Canada.
 We’ve never seen that.”

 Me: “We should go see Little Guy and the Cirrus.
 We’ve never seen that.”

 This is how trouble brews at TCM HQ.
 One of us says something, the other gets fired up, and suddenly we’re packing the rig, grabbing the cat, and driving 3,000 miles to California.
 Does this kind of thing happen at your house?
 Maybe it’s a “Go Anywhere, Camp Anywhere” truck camper thing.
 Or maybe, as my great-grandmother used to say, Angela and I just have itchy feet.

 The first official stop on our impromptu “Never Seen That” Tour was Lance Campers, but we can’t reveal that “never seen” item just yet.
 Do you know how to keep TCM readers in suspense?
 I’ll tell you later.

 100,000 Square Feet For FWC

-What follows is a photographic walk-though of the new building, production areas, and production line.
-The focus of our visit was to check out the new building, and get a grip on how the significantly larger facility affected the company and product.
+What follows is a photographic walk-through of the new building, production areas, and production line.
+The focus of our visit was to check out the new building and get a grip on how the significantly larger facility impacted the company and the product.

-There’s a fun irony in Four Wheel Campers – manufacturers of some of the smallest and lightest truck campers on Earth – having one of the largest truck camper manufacturing plants we’ve ever seen.
+There’s a fun irony in that Four Wheel Campers manufactures some of the smallest and lightest truck campers on Earth and has one of the largest truck camper factories.

 Looking at their new factory from the outside, the words monolithic and gargantuan come to mind.
 Thankfully, there are twin palm trees and a big Four Wheel Camper logo inviting you to the entrance.
 Let’s go inside.